Privacy Policy

 Contract

-To comply with our obligations under a contract we enter into with you or your employer, it might be necessary for us to process your personal data.
-In this case, our legal basis for processing activities will be the performance of a contract.
-This applies to each stage of the contractual life cycle including pre-contractual processing, the performance of the contract, and termination of the contract.
+To fulfill our obligations under a contract we have entered into with you or your employer, it may be necessary for us to process your personal data.
+In such cases, our legal basis for processing activities will be the performance of a contract.
+This applies to all stages of the contractual life cycle, including pre-contractual processing, performance of the contract, and termination of the contract.

 Processing of Special Categories of Personal Data

-We might, if necessary, process Special Categories of Personal Data such as physical limitations and special needs, gender, marital status, health, race, ethnicity, nationality, sexual orientation, and religion.
+In certain circumstances, we may process Special Categories of Personal Data, such as physical limitations and special needs, gender, marital status, health, race, ethnicity, nationality, sexual orientation, and religion.

-We will process this type of data if processing is necessary for the purposes of carrying out the obligations and exercising specific rights of the controller or of the data subject in the field of employment and social security and social protection law in so far as it is authorised by applicable law providing for appropriate safeguards for the fundamental rights and the interests of the data subject, processing is necessary to protect the vital interests of the data subject or of another natural person where the data subject is physically or legally incapable of giving consent, processing relates to personal data which are manifestly made public by the data subject, processing is necessary for the establishment, exercise or defence of legal claims or whenever courts are acting in their judicial capacity, processing is necessary for the purposes of preventive or occupational medicine, for the assessment of the working capacity of the employee, medical diagnosis, the provision of health or social care or treatment or the management of health or social care systems and services on the basis of applicable law or pursuant to contract with a health professional and subject to the conditions and safeguards.
+We will process this type of data if the processing is necessary for carrying out the obligations and exercising specific rights of the controller or the data subject in the field of employment, social security, and social protection law, to the extent authorized by applicable law with appropriate safeguards for the fundamental rights and interests of the data subject.
+Processing may also be necessary to protect the vital interests of the data subject or another natural person when the data subject is physically or legally incapable of giving consent, or when the data subject has manifestly made the data public.
+Additionally, processing may be necessary for the establishment, exercise, or defense of legal claims, or purposes of preventive or occupational medicine, medical diagnosis, provision of health or social care, or the management of health or social care systems and services based on applicable law or under a contract with a health professional, subject to specific conditions and safeguards.

-In other cases, where required by law, we will obtain your express written consent to our processing of your Special Categories of Personal Data.
+In other cases, where required by law, we will obtain your express written consent for processing your Special Categories of Personal Data.

 With whom do we share your Personal Data?

-We may share your information with our affiliates, in which case we will require those affiliates to honor this privacy policy.
-Affiliates include our parent company and any subsidiaries, joint venture partners or other companies that we control or that are under common control with us.
+We may share your information with our affiliates, including our parent company, subsidiaries, joint venture partners, or other companies under common control with us.
+We will require our affiliates to comply with this Privacy Policy.

-We may also disclose your information where we are legally required to do so in order to comply with applicable law, governmental requests, a judicial proceeding, court order, or legal processes, such as in response to a court order or a subpoena (including in response to public authorities to meet national security or law enforcement requirements).
+We may also disclose your information if legally required to do so in order to comply with applicable laws, governmental requests, judicial proceedings, court orders, or legal processes.
+This includes responding to court orders, subpoenas, or requests from public authorities to meet national security or law enforcement requirements.

-As set out above, we might also pass your information to our third-party service providers, including Workable, who use it only in accordance with our instructions and as otherwise required by law.
+As mentioned above, we may also share your information with third-party service providers, such as TeamTailor, who will only use it in accordance with our instructions and as required by law.

-Where you have applied for a job opening through the Indeed Apply functionality, and where you have consented to this disclosure, we will disclose to Indeed certain personal data that we hold, including but not limited to a unique identifier used by Indeed to identify you, and information about your progress through our hiring process for the applicable job opening, as well as tangible, intangible, visual, electronic, present, or future information that we hold about you, such as your name, contact details and other information involving analysis of data relating to you as an applicant for employment (collectively “Disposition Data”).
-Indeed’s Privacy Notice in respect of Indeed’s use of the Disposition Data is available on Indeed’s website.
+If you have applied for a job opening through the Indeed Apply functionality and provided consent for this disclosure, we will disclose certain personal data to Indeed, including a unique identifier used by Indeed to identify you, information about your progress through our hiring process for the relevant job opening, and other relevant information about you as an applicant.
+Please refer to Indeed's Privacy Notice for information on how Indeed uses the disclosed data, which can be found on Indeed's website.

-Where you have applied to a job opening through another service provider, we may disclose data similar to the Disposition Data defined above to such service provider.
-The service provider shall be the data controller of this data and shall therefore be responsible for complying with all applicable laws in respect of the use of that data following its transfer by us.
+If you have applied to a job opening through another service provider, we may disclose similar data to that service provider.
+The service provider will be the data controller of this data and will be responsible for complying with all applicable laws regarding its use following the transfer by us.
+Any use of your data by the service provider will be governed by their privacy policies.

-Your personal information can be transferred and processed in one or more other countries, in or outside the European Union.
-We shall only transfer your data outside the EU to countries that the European Commission believes offers an adequate level of protection to you, or where we have put in place appropriate safeguards to seek to preserve the privacy of your information.
-Those countries include the United States of America.
+Your personal information may be transferred and processed in one or more other countries, both within and outside the European Union.
+We will only transfer your data outside the EU to countries that the European Commission deems to have an adequate level of protection, or where we have implemented appropriate safeguards to ensure the privacy of your information.
+These countries may include the United States of America.

 Where do we store your Personal Data?

-The data that we collect from you and process using third-party service providers for employment or business-related administrative purposes may be transferred to, and stored at, a destination outside of the country in which you are located or outside of the European Economic Area ("EEA").
-It may also be processed by staff operating outside the EEA who work for us or for one of our suppliers.
-Such staff may be engaged in, among other things, the fulfillment of your orders, the processing of your payment details, and the provision of support services.
-Some recipients located outside the EEA are certified under the EU-U.S. Privacy Shield and others may be located in countries for which the European Commission has issued adequacy decisions.
-In each case, the transfer is thereby recognized as providing an adequate level of data protection from a European data protection law perspective.
-Where necessary we establish (e.g. by implementing Standard Contractual Clauses) that recipients of Employee Data located outside the EEA provide an adequate level of data protection for the Employee Data and that appropriate technical and organizational security measures are in place to protect Employee Data.
-By submitting your personal data, you agree to this transfer, storage, or processing.
+The data we collect from you and process using third-party service providers for employment or business-related administrative purposes may also be transferred to and stored in a destination outside of your country or the European Economic Area (EEA).
+It may be processed by staff operating outside the EEA who work for us or our suppliers.
+These staff members may be involved in fulfilling your orders, processing payment details, and providing support services.
+Some recipients outside the EEA are in countries that have received adequacy decisions from the European Commission, ensuring an adequate level of data protection under European data protection laws.
+When necessary, we establish agreements (such as Standard Contractual Clauses) to ensure that recipients of Employee Data located outside the EEA provide an adequate level of data protection and implement appropriate security measures to protect the data.

-If you would like further information please contact us (see ‘How to contact us?’ below).
-We will not otherwise transfer your personal data outside of the United Kingdom or EEA or to any organization (or subordinate bodies) governed by public international law or which is set up under any agreement between two or more countries.
+If you would like more information, please contact us (see 'How to contact us?' below).
+We will not transfer your personal data outside of the United Kingdom or EEA, except to organizations governed by public international law or established under agreements between two or more countries.

 How long do we store your Personal Data?